 Using Data to Allocate Quotas Correctly

-Missing sales numbers is the obvious result of poor quota allocation.
+Missing sales numbers is commonly the result of poor quota allocation.
 However, there are other negative impacts that can result from poor allocation.
 Even if it isn’t the case, when reps think that a quota is unfair or unachievable, it decreases their engagement, motivation, and overall company morale.
 As their compensation continues to drop, morale plummets as well.

 In turn, this can cause higher levels of rep attrition.
 Higher attrition means higher costs.
 Replacing a sales rep can prove to be a costly endeavor (on average it costs $115k to replace a single sales rep).
 In addition to added hiring costs, companies lose valuable selling time and potential sales before they’re able to get a new rep on-boarded and performing at full potential.

 Unhappy, unmotivated reps can be avoided with achievable and fair quotas.
 Using data in the development of sales quotas allows organizations to increase transparency and build trust with reps through quota allocation.
 In turn, this also helps improve customer experience–happier reps help create happier customers.

-According to the Aberdeen Group, the average level of annual quota attainment is just 55% which is clearly indicative of a quota allotment issue.
+In 2018, the average quota attainment was 58%, which is clearly indicative of a quota allotment issue.
 Companies should view quotas in conjunction with territory penetration and opportunity.
 This helps them increase the achievability of their quota allocation.
 Using data and analytics as a part of strategic sales planning, organizations can set quotas against both potential opportunity and historic performance.

 Finding a Balance Between Sales Resources and Potential

 Both territory design and quota allocation impact your sales resource planning.
-It’s no surprise then, that if you can accurately assess territory potential based on data-driven intelligence, you can determine the size of the sales force needed to capture opportunities at full potential in each territory.
+So it’s no surprise then, that if you can accurately assess territory potential based on data-driven intelligence, you can determine the size of the sales force needed to capture opportunities at full potential in each territory.

-With integrated sales planning functions, companies can improve decision-making with greater data visibility.
-Finance leaders can see quota allocation progress earlier, allowing them to refine forecasting as needed.
-Recent studies show that organizations using an integrated sales performance management suite are able to increase sales productivity by 12.5% and accelerate financial close times by up to 50%.
+Recent studies from Gartner show that organizations using an integrated sales performance management suite are able to increase sales productivity by 12.5% and accelerate financial close times by up to 50%.